The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Discussion

 \subsubsection{Examples of true vs. inferred gas distributions}

 In \autoref{fig:inf} we showcase the {\it emission-weighted} distributions of the ICM properties of a few example individual systems in comparison to their best-fit description, for all the spectral-emission models studied in this work.
 Each cluster is represented by two panels, one for temperature and one for Fe abundance, respectively, on top of each other.
-We show a total of 12 example clusters, selected based on the performance of the \texttt{bvlognorm} model to infer, respectively, effective temperature (top two rows), Fe abundance (bottom two rows) and temperature width (middle two rows).
-We focus on the \texttt{bvlognorm} because it is the best descriptor of the TNG-Cluster temperature distributions (\autoref{fig:gas_prop_fit} and \autoref{fig:best_fit_val}).
+We show a total of 12 example clusters, selected based on the performance of the \texttt{bvlognorm} model to infer, respectively, effective temperature (top two rows), Fe abundance (bottom two rows; continued Figure) and temperature width (middle two rows).

+We focus on the \texttt{bvlognorm} because it provides a good descriptor of the TNG-Cluster temperature distributions (\autoref{sec:intrinsic}) and because it provides more frequently more accurate best-fit results for the temperature distribution widths (\autoref{sec:temp}).
+However, this discussion can be generalized for all spectral-emission models.

 From left to right, we visualize the intrinsic and inferred gas property distributions for different example cases.
+Similar to \autoref{fig:gas_prop_fit}, we present the probability mass function of the emission-weighted gas distribution along the LoS as a fraction of the EM per bin.
 In the leftmost column, we show systems with the minimum absolute difference between the true and inferred value of the relevant property.
 We also showcase instances of an overestimation and underestimation, located at the 95$^{\text{th}}$ and 5$^{\text{th}}$ percentile of the sorted difference distribution, respectively (middle columns).
-Finally, we also show examples of rejected fits (rightmost column), so that we can better understand the intrinsic properties of the gas that, despite an accurate inference, led to model rejection.
+Finally, we show examples of rejected fits (rightmost column), so that we can better see the intrinsic properties of the gas that, despite an accurate inference, led to model rejection.

 Starting with the accepted spectral fits, we can understand how each model attempts to infer the input temperature distribution.
-The double \texttt{bvapec} model (red lines) systematically infers temperatures that are not present or not associated with any minor peaks in the temperature distribution.
+The double \texttt{bvapec} model systematically infers temperatures that are not present or not associated with any minor peaks in the temperature distribution.
 Similarly, in many cases it fails to identify the most prominent peak, by inferring two temperatures around it.
-This suggests that the model, in an attempt to approximate a distribution of temperatures, does not provide an accurate representation of the actual distribution but an attempt of residual minimisation.
+This suggests that the model, in an attempt to approximate a bimodal distribution of temperatures, does not provide an accurate representation of the actual distribution, but an attempt of residual minimisation.